Photo by Marcus Kauffman

 Employees of Measure Meant with a client

 Our approach is different.
 Measure Meant works closely with our partners to assess climate vulnerability and develop effective climate action plans.
-Our approach involves direct engagement with internal teams, ensuring that clients have full ownership and understanding of the assessment process and the resulting action plan.
-This collaborative method fosters buy-in from leadership and employees, enabling meaningful action and long-term resilience.
+Our approach involves direct engagement with internal teams and external partners ensuring that our clients have full ownership and understanding of the assessment process and the resulting action plan.
+This collaborative method fosters buy-in from leadership, partners, and community members, enabling meaningful action and long-term resilience.

 Conclusion